cohorte/cohorte.github.io/docs/1.1/tutorials/hello/index.md

 <div class="note">
 <span class="note-title">Note</span>
 <p class="note-content">
-The C_component is specified to be in another isolate (named "components2") rather than "components1" isolate containing the first components.
+<b>ES</b> component is specified to be in another isolate (named "components-2") rather than "components-1" isolate containing the first components.
 In the actual version of COHORTE you can not have two different isolates with the same name in two different nodes!
 </p>
 </div>